 My summer is off to a crazy start and after vacation it has taken me a week or so to get back into the groove of blogging again.
-Nonetheless, I wanted to take on the time consuming task of making Creme Brulee donuts.
+Nonetheless, I wanted to take on the time consuming task of making the best creme brulee donuts.
 Most of the work in is the non-active prep time, but do plan ahead when making them.

-A soft, light pillowy sweet donut filled with rich vanilla custard and topped with crunchy brulee’d topping.
+A fried, soft, light pillowy sweet donut filled with rich vanilla custard and topped with a crunchy caramel topping.
 It is what my breakfast dreams are made of.
-There is just something about biting into a filled donut and all the filling gives you that extra sugar rush (I hope that is not just me).

 Making the dough

 Making the dough is the first step and should be done a day in advance to let it rest in fridge.

 - In the mixing bowl combine the warm water and yeast.
 Let it proof for 10 minutes.
 It should be foamy and frothy.
 If not, the water may have been too warm and killed off yeast.
 Just start over.